sayshark75/Portfolio/README.md

 - Day 9: Added My Experiences Section, Converted it to TypeScript.

 - Day 10: Styled My Experience Section to TimeLine Section, Componentized, and added My projects Section,

+- Day 11: Converted Experience Section to Timeline, and Added Projects Section with Slider.